rocon/espo/README.md

 Existential verbs are expressed wit the *der ...* verb construction: *der estas un domo* - there is a house.

+8. *Adverbs*

+In Esperanto direction on adverbs is expressed with the *-n* ending.
+In Espo this is replaced with the *je* preposition: *mi iras je hejme*  - I go home.

+8. *Compound Words*

+In Esperanto compound nouns two or more nouns are joined together, and in case it does not result in a hard-to-pronounce consonant cluster, the -o ending in between the nouns is dropped.
+However, this results in words having to be mentally 'parsed' for potential boundaries between the first and the second noun, which is not immediately obvious because of the missing -o ending, and because of the fact that nouns (unlike prepositions and prefixes) are an open-ended word category.

+In Espo compound words when two or more words are joined together, and in case the ending of the first word (like -o) is not dropped, then the words should always be separated by an apostrophe (the same goes for correlatives), because the ending is a conjugation which only belongs with the first word.
+When the -o is dropped (when the word ends in a vowel or only one consonant, except for -h), the words are separated with a hyphen.
+This is not necessary for the unconjugated, closed category word classes like prepositions, numerals, prefixes and suffixes, which get the middle·dot (Unicode character U+00B7).
+Examples: *dento'broso* (toothbrush), *ĉiu'taga* (everyday), *vel-ŝipo (sailing vessel)* - *kant-birdo (song bird)*, *dek·un* (eleven).

 3. *di/ekde/far*

 The preposition *de* is overloaded in meaning in Esperanto: it should only be used in the meaning of the preposition 'of' in English.
 To express the movement from a location (commonly expressed as 'from' in English) the preposition *di* should be used.
 To express the starting time of an event (commonly expressed as 'since' in English) the preposition *ekde* should be used.
 To express the agent of something (commonly expressed as 'by'in English) the preposition *far* should be used.
 Example: *la libro (verkita) far la aŭtoro di la urbo ekde un jaro* (the book (written) by the author from the city since a year).

-4. *separator-hyphen*

-In compound words when two or more words are joined together, and in case the ending of the first word (like -o) is not dropped, then the words should always be separated by a hyphen, because the ending is a conjugation which only belongs with the first word.
-The same goes for correlatives.
-This is not necessary for the unconjugated, closed category word classes like prepositions, numerals, prefixes and suffixes.
-Examples: *dento-broso* (toothbrush), *ĉiu-taga* (everyday).

-4/5. *compound words*
-*'* with 1 consonant
-*o-* with 2 more more consonants
-*
-5. *middle·dot*

-In compound nouns two or more nouns are joined together, and in case it does not result in a hard-to-pronounce consonant cluster, the -o ending in between the nouns is dropped.
-However, this results in words having to be mentally 'parsed' for potential boundaries between the first and the second noun, which is not immediately obvious because of the missing -o ending, and because of the fact that nouns (unlike prepositions and prefixes) are an open-ended word category.
-The middle dot (Unicode character U+00B7), unlike the hyphen (-) which is sometimes used in Esperanto for the same purpose, is an unobtrusive way to give the needed visual distinction with such compound nouns.
-Examples: *vel·ŝipo (sailing vessel)* - *kant·birdo (song bird)*.

 6a. *no-/mal-*